Disclosure: We may earn commissions if you purchase products after clicking on a link from our site.

 19. Even though casting jigs into the waters works, you can be more successful using a popping cork with a good shrimp-imitating jig in brown or off-white.
 It works well when the cork is popping, shaking, and rattling across the surface during the retrieve.

 20. Redfish will not hit a lure retrieved in a straight during cold fronts.
 They prefer artificial lures or baits that wobble.
-In this situation, you have to manipulate a lure or a bait like a jig-and-minnow, mullet, or mud minnow on a jig.
+In this situation, you have to manipulate a lure or bait like a jig-and-minnow, mullet, or mud minnow on a jig.

 21. Very large redfish will move into inlets and passes lined by rock jetties during the fall.